 How Do LED Lights Work?

 LEDs are different from other light bulbs in many ways.
 The biggest difference is one versus many bulbs.
 An incandescent light bulb has a single filament inside one glass bulb.
-An LED light (left in photo top right) has many tiny lights and each one gives off a small amount of light.
-We should see the shape of these lights evolve over the years to give us the best lighting possible, along with the aesthetics because we still expect light bulbs to come in certain shapes.
+An LED light has many tiny lights and each one gives off a small amount of light.
+The shape of these lights has evolved over many years to give us the best lighting possible, along with the aesthetics because we still expect light bulbs to come in certain shapes.

 LED lights are made up of many tiny light bulbs that fit on an electrical circuit.
 They give off light based on electrons moving in a semiconductor material similar to the movement of electricity that powers our computers.
 What's fascinating is we're already using these lights and don't realize it.
 There are “visible” LEDs (or VLEDs) like the ones that light up your microwave's digital clock.